pwegrzyn/pwegrzyn.github.io/content/about.md

 Hi 👋,

 I'm Patryk, a software engineer from Krakow, Poland.
 Currently I'm finishing my Master's degree in Computer Science at AGH-UST.
-Previously I worked at Akamai Technologies, Inc. where I contributed improvements to data distribution systems underpinning Akamai's global CDN.
-My interests are physics, math, distributed systems (from cloud to web3), machine learning and books.
+Previously I worked at Akamai.
+My interests are distributed systems (from cloud to blockchain), machine learning, math, physics and books.

 ### CV